08 Jun Dan Abrams’ Web Properties Today

 From Mediaite: Friday afternoon, the story of an army sergeant and marching band member whose superior officer apparently told him to stop reading books Sean Hannity, Mark Levin and David Limbaugh while on the bus to concerts.
 Mediaite reports “Eric Bolling kicked off the segment by defending Sgt.
 Nathan Sommers against the “disheartening and dangerous” trend of political correctness in the military.
 ‘This is outrageous,’ Kimberly Guilfoyle said, before somehow linking the incident to President Obama.
 ‘These soldiers and troops are fighting for our freedom every day, and President Obama is stripping them of their freedoms, telling them that they can’t read this or they can’t look at these materials.
 This is his administration.’
 Read on here.

 From Gossip Cop: Who sent the ricin letters to the president?
 Gossip Cop reports, “Shannon Richardson, an actress who has appeared on “The Walking Dead” and “The Vampire Diaries,” was reportedly arrested on Friday in connection with the ricin-laced letters recently sent to President Obama and New York mayor Michael Bloomberg.
-The Texas resident, alternately known as Shannon Rogers Guess, had initially contacted authorities last month to claim that her husband, an army vet named Nathan Richardson, had mailed the toxic correspondence to the political leaders.”
+The Texas resident, alternately known as Shannon Rogers Guess, had initially contacted law enforcement authorities last month to claim that her husband, an army vet named Nathan Richardson, had mailed the toxic correspondence to the political leaders.”
 Read on here.

 From Geekosystem: How will games work on the new Xbox One?
 There has been a lot of speculation about the constant connectivity and inability to play used or borrowed games.
 Explains Geekosystem, “First, the easy one.
 The ‘not always on’ Xbox One is kind of always on.
 While it won’t require a persistent connection, the console will always be looking for new updates for itself and your games while humming away in a low-power mode.
 And while you can play single player games offline, there will be a 24-hour limit on doing so before you have to check in online to establish that you are who you say you are.
 Now for the more complicated matter of buying and selling used games, which will be registered to your account under the coming glorious Xbox One regime.”
 Read on here.